janvgils/gs-telemetry/README.md

 The details of the installation including useraccount information can be found in the Virtual machines General Description after the ova import.

+When importing this OVA on a Virtualbox host there will be a network port NAT enable so one can login to the ssh server that is active on the virtual machine.
+The port NAT redirects port 2222 on the host system to port 22 on the virtual machine.
+Here an example to connect to the VM `ssh -l lab -p 2222 localhost`, for other operating systems you maybe need to use another ssh client such as [PuTTY](https://www.putty.org/).

 - SatNOGS groundstation: Installed with the help of this Wiki: [https://wiki.satnogs.org/SatNOGS_Client_Ansible](https://wiki.satnogs.org/SatNOGS_Client_Ansible)
 - GNURadio 3.8.2: This is part of the satnogs repository that is enabled by the `ansible install`